This website’s logo is a little strange looking. A lamb with a sword stuck in it? Why a lamb? Why a sword? And why are the two together?

-First let’s talk about the lamb.
+First, let’s talk about the lamb.
 A lamb, in ancient Israelite culture, was a symbol of salvation from oppression.
-In the story of the Exodus we read about how lamb’s blood was used to mark homes in order to save their inhabitants from “the destroyer” (Exodus 12:23).
+In the story of the Exodus, we read about how lamb’s blood was used to mark homes to save their inhabitants from “the destroyer” (Exodus 12:23).
 From then on, a lamb dying to save God’s people became a symbol of the Passover celebration, a remembrance of when the destroyer passed over their homes.

 Then one of the elders said to me, “Do not weep!
 See, the Lion of the tribe of Judah, the Root of David, has triumphed…” Then I saw a Lamb, looking as if it had been slain, standing at the center of the throne…

 John, the author of Revelation, is told in his vision to look at a Lion, but instead, he sees a Lamb “looking as if it had been slain, standing…” This vision is illustrating the unexpected reversal of the Messiah.
 Jesus is the savior who allows himself to be killed by his enemies so that he may offer life to his enemies.
 This is radically different from the expectations of a warrior Messiah.
 The Lamb is slain yet it is still standing!
 Jesus wasn’t defeated; he was victorious on the cross (Colossians 2:14).

 Jesus is the Lamb that was slain, and he was slain on a cross, so why a sword?
 For many people, the symbol of the cross has been used so often in Christian iconography that it has lost much of it’s meaning.
 A cross no longer effectively communicates a device designed for murder, as a guillotine, a gun, or a noose would.
 Rather, most see it as a symbol representing a religion.
 So instead, for the logo, another tool designed for killing is used: a sword.
 This was a tool of death that even the apostles had access to.